 HTC REEL Kids

-On Thursday, May 25, 2017, HTC will honor 52 students representing all Horry County Schools during the 17th Annual REEL Kids Awards held at the Marriott Resort & Spa at Grande Dunes in Myrtle Beach.
+On Thursday, May 25, 2017, HTC honored 52 students representing all Horry County Schools during the 17th Annual REEL Kids Awards held at the Marriott Resort & Spa at Grande Dunes in Myrtle Beach.
 These 52 students have proven themselves through scholastic, athletic, and community achievements in the face of recent obstacles or extenuating circumstances and have been recognized by their schools as winners of the HTC REEL Kids (Recognizing Extraordinary Examples of Leadership) award.

 Since 2001, HTC has confirmed a local connection to the community by hosting the HTC REEL Kids program to honor students who may otherwise go unnoticed.
 These students are worthy of recognition for their outstanding leadership qualities that have helped them through special circumstances.
 All schools in Horry County, primary through high school, were encouraged to participate by nominating an extraordinary student.
 For the 17th consecutive year, HTC received 100% participation, and all Horry County Schools are represented with a REEL Kids award winner.